 Private Property

-Until 2022, non-GCC citizens could only own residential and commercial properties in designated tourism projects.
-According to a March 2022 decision by the Ministry of Housing and Urban Planning, non-Omanis are allowed to own properties worth over OMR 250,000 ($650,000).
+Until 2022, non-GCC citizens could own residential and commercial properties only in “integrated tourism complexes.”
+Since March 2022, non-Omanis have been allowed to own properties worth more than OMR 250,000 ($650,000).
 However, this does not apply to the governorates of Dhofar (except Salalah), Musandam, Buraimi, Dhahirah and al-Wusta, nor the provinces of Liwa, Shinas, Masirah, Jebel Akhdar and Jebel Shams.
-Additionally, this restriction applies to “islands, sites near palaces, security and military installations, as well as archaeological and old heritage sites,” where non-Omanis cannot acquire any property (Royal Decree 29/2018).
+Additionally, this restriction applies to islands, sites near palaces, security and military installations, as well as archaeological and old heritage sites, where non-Omanis cannot acquire any property (Royal Decree 29/2018).
 Moreover, non-nationals who own land cannot use their properties for agricultural purposes anywhere in the country.

 Property rights

-The 2019 Commercial Companies Law removes the minimum share capital requirement of OMR 20,000 ($52,000) for limited liability companies (LLCs) and allows for the establishment of an LLC with just one shareholder.
-It also mandates that a holding company must be structured as a joint stock company.
-Additionally, a company is prohibited from holding more than 51% of the shares of another company and managing it, except when the managed company is structured as a holding company.
+The 2019 Privatization Law outlines the conditions under which the restructuring of government assets can take place.
+The 2019 Commercial Companies Law removes the minimum share capital requirement of OMR 20,000 ($52,000) for limited liability companies (LLCs) and allows for the establishment of an LLC with just two shareholders.
+It also states that a holding company must be structured as a joint stock company.
+Additionally, a company is prohibited from holding more than 51% of the shares of another company and managing it except when the managed company is structured as a holding company.

 Private enterprise